shangan23/react-js/README.md

 # React
-React Learnings
+React Learnings by example

 ## How to run examples?

 - The repository has `src` folder in which the examples files are present.
 To execute the code the example file need to be renamed to `index.js` and it has to be directly under `src` directory.
+This repository is just for learning purpose.

 ## Here's what each package does: